Long-Stay Visa Options in Laos for Foreigners: Which Route Actually Fits You

 The NI-B2 Business Visa

 Foreign investors and stockholders of registered Lao companies use the NI-B2 (or I-B2) business visa.
-Eligibility requires that the applicant is named in the business as an investor or stockholder — not merely as a director.
-Directors and deputy directors who hold no shares must follow the LA-B2 employment route with a work permit instead.
+Eligibility requires that the applicant is named on the enterprise registration as an investor or stockholder.
+Directors and deputy directors who hold no shares cannot use this route.
+They must take the LA-B2 employment path with a work permit.

-This is the official investor pathway, with legal status grounded in the investment rather than a third-party sponsor arrangement.
-It is a more demanding entry bar but produces more autonomous and unambiguous legal standing.
-The full NI-B2 process is covered in the NI-B2 investor visa article.
+This is the published official investor route.
+Legal status is grounded in the investment itself rather than in a third-party sponsor arrangement.
+The entry bar is higher, but the standing is more autonomous and less dependent on any single Lao company.
+The full process is covered in the NI-B2 investor visa article.

 The SP-B3 Spouse Visa